Job Title: Grants Manager

 Benefits include PTO, Holiday Pay, Paid Time for Volunteer Work, Medical, Dental, Vision, Flexible Spending Accounts, Group Life and AD&D Insurance, Short and Long Term Disability Insurance, Voluntary Life and AD&D, Employee Assistance Program, Travel Assistance, and ability to participate in the 403(b) Retirement Plan.

 We are reviewing applications and contacting candidates as we receive them.
-Send your resume and a brief paragraph outlining your interest in working for YBCA to email@example.com by July 4th 2017.
+Send your resume and a brief paragraph outlining your interest in working for YBCA to email@example.com.
 Please include “Grants Manager” in the subject line of your email.

 Any applications that do not include all of the following will not be considered: